 But I never did a good job, pre-trip, reconciling the Borneo in my mind with the reality of Borneo today.
 Granted, our family had endured a horribly sad year, losing both of my parents unexpectedly.
 And we would have welcomed the chance to go anywhere to take some time to heal.

 But the poor Kutai National Park has had a horribly sad decade.
 It seems the rest of its trees and its orangutans are just waiting to be bulldozed.
 Sleeping overnight in the horribly run down park guest house, you can hear chainsaws and earthmovers at work.
 A devastating forest fire consumed the area in 2015 and the government used it as an opportunity to get the coal and lumber and shrink the park boundaries.
+The “Oops, we started a forest fire” method of land clearing reignited another tragic blaze in 2019.

 We hiked two different days through old-growth rainforest and saw a host of fantastic jungle creatures, including the biggest tarantula we’ve ever seen.
 We watched the fist-sized creature come in and out of its burrow on a night hike full of creepy creatures, including a big scorpion in a tree that our local guide said had bit and killed his grandmother.